 All Arkansas State University computing facilities, equipment, software and reference manuals are for class use only.
 No use of a commercial nature or use for personal gain or profit will be allowed.
 Copying of computer software or related reference manuals for commercial or personal use is a violation of federal copyright laws and will not be allowed.

 Playing games on the computers will not be allowed.

-Using computers and printers to print banners, posters, term papers, resumes, greeting cards, etc. will not be allowed unless it is for an ASTATE computer or word processing class assignment.
+Using computers and printers will not be allowed unless it is for an A-State class assignment.

 Counseling Center